John McBain (character): Storylines

-2012–13

-When One Life to Live ended January 13, 2012, John was happily reunited with Natalie, and planning on raising their son together.
-However, commercials aired that John would be heading to Port Charles General Hospital for a crossover event with Starr Manning, Todd Manning and Blair Manning.
-It was not clear how his relationship with Natalie and his son would be resolved as they were not announced to be a part of the initial crossover.
-Viewers soon find out when John arrives in Port Charles, he is still in a relationship with Natalie.

-John McBain arrives in Port Charles after Blair calls him to inform him Todd has jumped bail to come there.
+John arrives in Port Charles after Blair calls him to inform him Todd has jumped bail to come there.
 John comes to the courthouse, where Todd is holding a gun on Sonny Corinthos (Maurice Benard), threatening to kill him because he believes Sonny is responsible for the car crash that killed his granddaughter Hope and her father Cole.
 John arrests Todd and takes him back to Llanview to stand trial for the murder of Victor.
 He is released, and comes back to Port Charles when Starr is arrested for trying to kill Sonny.
 John decides to return to Port Charles to take down Sonny, whom he blames for his half-sister Theresa's death years before.
 John's half sister was a new character created by Ron Carlivati to help facilitate the crossover.
 The explanation given to the audience why Teresa was never mentioned by Eve, Michael or Shannon McBain on One Life to Live was, John and Thomas McBain were the only family members which knew of her existence.
 Thomas McBain was shown on One Life to Live as a ghost and in recreations of John's history, but he did not mention Teresa on the show.
 John goes to see Anna Devane (Finola Hughes), whom John knew while he was with the FBI, and she is able to pull some strings to get him FBI clearance of 40 days to investigate Sonny.
 John makes it clear to Sonny he wants to take him down because he killed his sister, and Sonny maintains he is not responsible for her death.
 Sonny blames Joe Scully Jr. (Richard Steinmetz), and is proven to be true.
 During John's conversations with Anna, Anna warns him his need for revenge could cost him his family.